StuxxNet/iac-modulo-groundwork-aws/README.md

 ## Passing Values to Consume the Module

-After adding the file in the "package.json" and executing the installation you can just pass the values as below, for example:
+After adding the module in the "package.json" and executing the installation you can just pass the values as below, for example:

 ```typescript
 import { VpcOptions, SubnetOptions, NetworkOptions, Network } from "iac-module-network-aws";